Binary black hole system at equilibrium: Smarr law and thermodynamics

 One can verify that the same results are found via the Euclidean method~\cite{Hartle:1976tp}.
 We notice that the presence of the external field lowers the black holes temperature, with respect to the Schwarzschild one, and hence the surface gravity.
 A lower surface gravity means a lower gravitational ``pressure'' on the horizon, which then can swell up.
 This feature is in agreement with~\eqref{comparison} and with the related observations.
 Moreover, it explains how the external gravitational field acts, providing an external pressure in the region of the holes, to sustain the mutual gravitational collapse of the binary system.

-Defining the entropy as $S=\mathcal{A}/4$, the above quantities satisfy the Smarr law~\cite{Smarr:1972kt} both for the individual black holes $M_i=2 T_i S_i$ ($i=1,2$) and for the whole spacetime \beq M_1 + M_2 = 2 T_1 S_1 + 2 T_2 S_2 . \eeq This result holds regardless of the value of the constant $\alpha$.
+Defining the entropy as $S=\mathcal{A}/4$, the above quantities satisfy the Smarr law~\cite{Smarr:1972kt} both for the individual black holes $M_i=2 T_i S_i$ ($i=1,2$) and for the double configuration \beq M_1 + M_2 = 2 T_1 S_1 + 2 T_2 S_2 . \eeq This result holds regardless of the value of the constant $\alpha$.
 Nevertheless, a choice for $\alpha$ must be done in order to study the thermodynamics of the system.

+We are interested in the first law of thermodynamics from a local point of view: the involved quantities are evaluated on the horizons, therefore the sources at infinity (which generate the external field) are not accessible to local observers near the black holes.
+Hence we will discard work terms, in the first law, due to the variation of the parameters $b_i$~\cite{Geroch:1982bv}.

 We consider the system at thermal equilibrium from now on, i.e.~$T_1=T_2\equiv\bar{T}$.
 This condition is satisfied by imposing $m_1=m_2$.
 We furthermore choose \beq